stringdatabase/sdb64/README.md

 it was forked to explore some new ideas as to what a modern multivalue database should contain.

 SD is 64 bit only and runs only on Linux.
-Releases are tested on the most current release of Debian, Ubuntu and Mint.
-SD should run on any distribution based on Debian 12 or Ubuntu 24.04.
+Releases are tested on the most current release of Debian, Ubuntu, Mint and Fedora.
+SD should run on any distribution based on Debian 12, Ubuntu 24.04 or Fedora 41.
 The installer has also installed the database successfully on Ubuntu running under the Windows Subsystem for Linux, and Ubuntu on the Raspberry Pi 5.

-SD should cohabit peacefully with existing openQM and ScarletDME installations as it is installed to a different location and uses memory offsets not used by OpenQM or ScarletDME.
+SD should cohabit peacefully with existing openQM and ScarletDME installations as it creates and uses a System V shared memory segment that will not conflict with OpenQM or ScarletDME.

 The current version of the SD repository contains no binary bits.
-Al features are available for auditing.
+All features are available for auditing.
 Binary files are only created during the install.

-To install on your Debian or Ubuntu based system, just clone the repository to the target computer and then run the ubuntu-installsd.sh install script found in the sdb64 directory.
+To install on one of the supported systems, just clone (or download the zip file) of the repository to the target computer and then run the appropriate install script found in the sdb64 directory.

 See the sd64/sdsys/changelog file for changes in each version release.